viki-org/kaltura-ruby-client/README.md

 The latest version of ruby client can be found [here](http://console-sgs1.ott.kaltura.com/restful/clientlibs/) from Kaltura.

+There are classes or enums from the community repo that are not included in the Client provided by Kaltura.
+Please add them based on the need.

 ## How to update

 - Download the latest `ruby_xx-xx-xxxx.tar.gz` file from the link above.